-Not customizing your application to the job
+Not customizing your application

 Then make sure that all of your work experience and professional accomplishments are tailored to be specifically relevant to the job you are applying for.
-All of your work history, community or voluntary work can potentially be pertinent if you can highlight how the skills you learned and used can benefit your potential new employer.
+All of your work history, community or voluntary work can potentially be pertinent if you highlight how the skills you learned and used can benefit your potential new employer.
 You have to market your transferable skills to the target company’s business needs.

 If your resume doesn’t seem to match up with the job opening, hiring managers won’t spend much time reviewing it.
-Employers scan resumes quickly, and only put aside the most relevant applications for further review.
-Read the job description carefully, and make sure that your resume demonstrates how you’d be great at it in a glance – otherwise you’ll be quickly passed over.
+Employers scan resumes quickly and only put aside the most relevant applications for further review.
+Read the job description carefully, and make sure that your resume demonstrates how you’d be great at it in a glance – otherwise, you’ll be quickly passed over.